Dog & Cat Teeth Cleaning in White House, TN

 Your pet's oral cavity is the gateway to their overall physical health.
 When their teeth and gums become infected, this can affect their entire body.
 To keep the pets of White House and surrounding neighborhoods healthy, we work hard to educate and instruct pet owners in proper dental care habits.
 Our pets do not have the ability to brush their teeth or visit the dentist on their own.
 Therefore, you need to maintain their pearly whites just like you maintain your own.

 One of the most common conditions we see in pets is gum disease, a severe oral infection that targets the teeth and surrounding tissues below the gum line.
 The American Veterinary Dental College has found that a majority of cats and dogs will have varying signs of gum disease by age three.
-With our complete pet dental care services, we can effectively treat and prevent gum disease.
+With our complete dog and cat teeth cleaning services, we can effectively treat and prevent gum disease.

 - Dental prophylactic cleanings that involve removing hardened calculus both above and below the gum line, and polishing each tooth surface to slow future plaque and tartar buildup

-- Thorough oral exams in which we check each tooth and its surrounding gum tissue for signs of infection and/or decay
+- Thorough oral exams including full-mouth digital x-rays in which we check each tooth and its surrounding gum tissue for signs of infection and/or decay

 - Extractions to remove loose, decaying and/or broken teeth